 PHP: Extracting characters from string

-Sometimes we need to get one character from a string.
-For example, if a website stores user's name and last name, and at some moment we need to display this infomation in the abbreviated format, like
+Sometimes, you need to get a single character from a string.
+For example, if a website knows the user's first name and surname, and at some point, it needs to output it as

 <?php $firstName = 'Alexander'; print_r($firstName); // => A

-PHP also supports negative string offsets.
-In that case, we refer to characters from the end of the string.
+You're allowed to use negative indices.
+In this case there's a reference to characters starting from the end of the string.

 -1 is the index of the last character,